 IOUFlow.
 This flow will completely automate the process of issuing a new IOU onto a ledger.
 It has the following

-For this tutorial, we will use the default
+For this tutorial, you will use the default

 TemplateContract.
-We will update it to create a fully-fledged
+You will update it to create a full-fledged

 Progress so far

-Next, we’ll take a look at the template project we’ll be using as the basis for our CorDapp.
+Next, you’ll take a look at the template project you’ll be using as the basis for our CorDapp.